-- (iii) in the case of a construction contract valued at fifty thousand dollars or less, the District may waive the requirements of (i) and (ii) above, if the District has protected itself; - (iv) in the case of a construction manager at-risk contract, the solicitation may provide that bonds or security are not required during the project's preconstruction or design phase, if construction does not commence until the requirements of (i) and (ii) above have been satisfied. - (b) Authority to Require Additional Bonds.
-Item (2) does not limit the authority of the District to require a performance bond or other security in addition to these bonds, or in circumstances other than specified in subitem (a) of that item in accordance with regulations. - (c) Suits on Payment Bonds-Right to Institute, Where and When Brought.
-Section 11-35-3030(2)(c)-(d) of the South Carolina Code of Law, as amended, provides for legal actions on payment bonds.
+- (iii) in the case of a construction contract valued at fifty thousand dollars or less, the District may waive the requirements of subitems (i) and (ii) above, if the District has protected itself; - (iv) in the case of a construction manager at-risk contract, the solicitation may provide that bonds or security are not required during the project's preconstruction or design phase, if construction does not commence until the requirements of subitems (i) and (ii) above have been satisfied.
+Additionally, the solicitation may provide that bonds or security as described in subitems (i) and (ii) above may be furnished for one or more designated portions of the project, in an amount equal to one hundred percent of the value of the construction of each designated portion, and also may prescribe the time of delivery of the bonds or security.
+In no event may construction of any portion of the work commence until the appropriate bonds or security have been delivered to the District; - (v) in the case of a design-build, design-build-operate-maintain, or design-build-finance-operate-maintain contract, the solicitation may provide that bonds or security as described in subitems (i) and (ii) above may be furnished for one or more designated portions of the project, in an amount equal to one hundred percent of the value of the design and construction of each designated portion, and also may prescribe the time of delivery of the bonds or security.
+In no event may design or construction of any portion of the work commence until the appropriate bonds or security have been delivered to the District. - (b) Authority to Require Additional Bonds.- Item (2) does not limit the authority of the District to require a performance bond or other security in addition to these bonds, or in circumstances other than specified in subitem (a) of that item in accordance with regulations. - (c) Suits on Payment Bonds-Right to Institute, Where and When Brought.
+Section 11-35-3030(2)(c)-(d) of the South Carolina Code of LawLaws, as amended, provides for legal actions on payment bonds.

 [Model Comment: Districts may wish to consider the following legal authorities: (1) D.W.
 Flowe & Sons, Inc. v.
 Christopher Constr.
 Co., 326 S.C.
-17, 482 S.E.2d 558 (1997), and (2) S.C.
+17, 482 S.E.2d 558 (1997) overruled on other grounds by Evins v.
+Richland County Historic Preservation Comm'n, 341 S.C.
+15, 532 S.E.2d 876 (2000), and (2) S.C.
 Code Ann. § 11-1-120]